👋 Do you also want to start using the tool locally? It's easier than you think! Get in contact to learn more.

 The unsupervised bias detection tool has been applied in practice to audit a Dutch public sector risk profiling algorithm.
 Our team documented this use case in a scientific paper.
 The tool identified proxies for students with a non-European migration background in the risk profiling algorithm, specifically education level and distance between the student’s address and their parent(s)’ address.
 The results are also described in Appendix A of the below report.
 This report was sent to Dutch parliament on 22-05-2024.

-Local-first architecture
+local-only architecture

-What is local-first computing?
+What is local-only?

-Local-first computing is the opposite of cloud computing: the data is not uploaded to third-parties, such as a cloud providers, and is processed by your own computer.
+local-only computing is the opposite of cloud computing: the data is not uploaded to third-parties, such as a cloud providers, but is processed by your own computer.
 The data attached to the tool therefore doesn’t leave your computer or the environment of your organization.
 The tool is privacy-friendly because the data can be processed within the mandate of your organisation and doesn’t need to be shared with new parties.
 The unsupervised bias detection tool can also be hosted locally within your organization.
 Instructions, including the source code or the web app, can be found on Github.

-Overview of local-first architecture
+Overview of local-only architecture

 Supported by